rail44/karakuri/README.md

 example:

-    main:
     tasks:
       start: bundle exec rake start
       test: bundle exec rspec
     default: start
     links:
       - db
+      - cache
+    services:
       db:
         image: orchardup/postgresql
         ports:
           - "5432"
+      cache:
+        image: tutum/memcached
+        ports:
+          - "11211"

 Base systax is equivalent [fig.yml](http://orchardup.github.io/fig/yml.html).
-You should assign just one Service named `main`. it must not have `image` and `build`.

 Environment variables are avilable for linked containers.
 It is able to use same as [fig's](http://orchardup.github.io/fig/env.html).
 For above example, you can use `$DB_1_PORT` in your app's database config.

-At last, add this line your Dockerfile.

-    ADD ./karakuri.yml /karakuri.yml
+**Karakuri** will detect `karakuri.yml` form root(`/`) or `WORKDIR`.
+You must add it to either.

 ## Usage

     docker build -t <image_name> .
-    karakuri <image_name>
+    karakuri <image_name> <command>

 If `$DOCKER_HOST` is defined, **Karakuri** will set it for Docker daemon.

-**Karakuri** is going to support management of building image.
+For example, you can be able to run test with

+    karakuri <image_name> do test